-As part of the political agreement of 6 November 2019 on the distribution of the research reserve in 2020, DFF has been given the task of allocating funds to thematic research.
+As part of the political agreement of 30 October 2020 on the distribution of the research reserve in 2021, DFF has been given the task of allocating funds to thematic research.

-This call concerns the thematic research that DFF will support in 2020 within the politically determined areas as described in "Agreement between the Danish Government, the Liberal Party, the Social Liberal Party, the Danish People's Party, the Socialist People's Party, the Red-Green Alliance, the Conservative Party, the Alternative, the New Right, and Liberal Alliance about: Distribution of the research reserve (including proceeds from reform of the disability pension and flex-job of June 2012) together with other research priorities in 2020".
+The call at hand concerns the thematic research, which DFF will support in 2021 within the politically determined area as described in: "Agreement between the Danish Government and the Liberal Party, the Social Liberal Party, the Danish People's Party, the Socialist People's Party, the Red-Green Alliance, the Conservative Party, the Alternative, the New Right, the Independent Greens and Liberal Alliance on: The allocation of the research reserve, including funds from the reserve earmarked to reboot the Danish economy and adress specific challenges related to COVID-19 in 2021, etc."